-The distinguished French writer I have lately quoted, denies that Phthisis pulmonalis is a frequent consequence of pulmonary catarrh; which opinion approximates to, although it does not go so far as my own: but it is strange that so acute an observer, with all the facts before him-facts first promulgated by himself-should have stopped short of the truth just as he was on the point of reaching it.
-He clearly saw that catarrh was not the cause of consumption, and affirms, "We recognize a thousand instances of catarrh for one of phthisis."
 One step further would have led him to the discovery, that catarrh was the remedy of nature for the cure of phthisis.
-In the same paragraph, he alludes to Broussais, as supporting the once established, but I trust now exploded, doctrine of "Phthisis pulmonalis being the consequence of pulmonary catarrh."
-Broussais, indeed, had the temerity, or rather folly, to assert, that a pupil of his used to bring on consumption-in fact, generate tubercles in the lungs of a dogby irritating the trachea in some extraordinary manner, and thus producing catarrh.
-The contrary would hap-The catarrh would prevent the appearance of consumption.
-But what will not writers advance to support a favourite theory!
+In the same paragraph he alludes to Broussais, as supporting the once established, but I trust now exploded, doctrine of "phthisis pulmonalis being the consequence of pulmonary catarrh."
+Broussais, indeed, had the temerity, or rather folly, to assert, that a pupil of his used to bring on consumption-in fact, generate tubercles in the lungs of a dog-by irritating the trachea in some extraordinary manner, and thus producing catarrh.
+The contrary would happen.
+The catarrh would prevent the appearance of consumption.
+But what will not writers advance to support a favourite theory !

-Contagion has been considered in the southern parts of Europe, especially in the Italian States, as a frequent source by which large families of children have been destroyed by consumption.
-For my own part, it has never appeared to me to spread amongst individuals having the same hereditary constitution, by any infectious medium; but by other circumstances operating upon an inherent predisposition to tuberculous disease, which, as I have already said, is indicated by a particular conformation of the body; such as a long neck, slender trunk and extremities, contracted chest, high shoulders, delicate and transparent complexion, weak voice, and great sensibility. same locality and the same manner of living, no doubt, have often an influence in propagating it in certain families; and to this cause, and not to contagion, we may attribute its remarkable fatality.
-In my neighbourhood there are many Italians resident, who, for the most part, live huddled together in small and illventilated rooms, and are apparently liable, from their peculiar and not very nutritive diet, a neglect of cleanliness, and misery and disappointment in every shape, to have a consumptive constitution, yet I have not been able to trace any case of the disease's being disseminated.
+Contagion has been considered in the southern parts of Europe, especially in the Italian states, as a frequent source by which large families of children have been destroyed by consumption.
+For my own part, it has never appeared to me to spread among individuals having the same hereditary constitution, by any infectious medium; but by other circumstances operating upon an inherent predisposition to tuberculous disease, which, as I have already said, is indicated by a particular conformation of the body; such as a long neck, slender trunk and extremities, contracted chest, high shoulders, delicate and transparent complexion, weak voice, and great sensibility.
+The same locality and the same manner of living, no doubt, have often an influence in propagating it in certain families : and to this cause, and not to contagion, we may attribute its remarkable fatality.
+In my neighbourhood there are many Italian residents, who, for the most part, live huddled together in small and ill-ventilated rooms, and are apparently liable, from their peculiar and not very nutritive diet, a neglect of cleanliness, and misery and disappointment in every shape, to have a consumptive constitution, yet I have not been able to trace any case of the disease's being disseminated.
 Still, notwithstanding my firm belief that consumption is not contagious, I would not be understood to recommend neglect in separating consumptive from healthy persons; on the contrary, for the sake of the personal comfort of the sufferer, and to forward the chances of his recovery, I would have every precaution taken that prudence can suggest, or kindness inspire.